AzimathGstan/poorly-made-notes/advance_english_presentation/mid2 course selection.md

 Kay: Hello ?
 Me: Oh?
 Kay.
 Good Afternoon.
 Hows your courses went.
 Kay: oh~ That went wonderful.
 I got everything i want perfectly
 		Me: I see.
-The only thing i got is "Computer Algorithm"
+The only thing i got is "Computer Algorithm" Me thinking: Hey I wonder how Computer Algorithm is.
+> maybe adding a frame here

+Me: Hey Kay.
+Have you ever heard about "Computer Algorithm" ?
 Kay:  ah~ The one led by the legendary professor.
 Me: Legendary ?
 Kay: Yes, have you ever heard of kindly Joe.